kimjee8955/Fall-2021-DS-Challenge/README.md

 ### (a) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.

-The high AOV of \$3,145.13 comes from naively calculating the mean of the order_amount of a highly right-skewed data without examining outliers such as bulk orders and stores that sell more expensive brands.
+#### The high AOV of \$3,145.13 comes from naively calculating the mean of the order_amount of a highly right-skewed data without examining outliers such as bulk orders and stores that sell more expensive brands.
+The code snippets below describe my data exploration process.

+From the summary statistics, we can see that AOV is calculated by using the mean of order_amount.
+We also see that we have outliers because the third quartile is 390 while the maximum is 704000.
+Therefore, I decided to further investigate the overall distribution of order amounts.

 ### (b) What metric would you report for this dataset?

-1. I would report the median because it is less sensitive to outliers and our dataset is skewed.
+#### 1. I would report the median because it is less sensitive to outliers and our dataset is skewed.
-2. If I want to report the mean, I can take advantage of the Central Limit Theorem and find the mean of the sampling distribution of the sample means.
+#### 2. If I want to report the mean, I can take advantage of the Central Limit Theorem and find the mean of the sampling distribution of the sample means.

 ### (c) What is its value?

-1. The AOV is `$284` if we find the median of the entire dataset.
+#### 1. The AOV is `$284` if we find the median of the entire dataset.
 The AOV is `$272` if we find the median after getting rid of outliers using IQR.
 However, it must be noted that this way of removing outliers is quite naive and we would need more domain knowledge to be more selective about the process.
 ```python
 #median
 df.order_amount.median()